Meet the Team

 Meghan Slekis, LCSW, SSW

 In 2009, I founded Connecticut Partnership for Children, Inc. and served as Executive Director and Social Worker until 2018.
-I have worked as an elementary school social worker for the past ten years.
-This practice was born out of my passion for supporting children and their families, and the desire to offer a more holistic approach to support.
+I worked as a school social worker from 2015-2025 at both the elementary and high school levels.
+This practice was born out of my passion for supporting children and families, and the desire to offer a more holistic approach to support.

-I utilize my experience in the agency and school settings, and my training in Mindfulness practice, Cognitive Behavior Therapy (CBT), executive functioning support, anxiety and stress management, and growth mindset, to help children set attainable goals and work toward becoming their best self.
+I utilize my experience in the agency and school settings, and my training in Mindfulness practice, Cognitive Behavior Therapy (CBT), executive functioning support, anxiety and stress management, and growth mindset, to help children, teens, young adults and mothers set attainable goals, manage stress and anxiety, and work toward becoming their best selves.

-In my free time, I enjoy spending time with my family, drawing, swimming, and traveling.
+In my free time, I enjoy spending time with my husband and three young children, drawing, swimming, and traveling.

 Administrative Coordinator